paulocntlc/paulocantalice.github.io/_pages/about.md

 Future goals
 ======
-I have also published other [academic texts](https://ufmg.academia.edu/PauloCantalice) and this is a path that interests me a lot.
-One of my goals is to continue in academia studying the links between computing and natural language.
+I have also published other [academic texts](https://ufmg.academia.edu/PauloCantalice), but in the poetry field.
+Now, however, I want to continue studying the links between computing and natural language in academia.
 Both areas have a lot to gain from each other and it is necessary to understand the opportunities that they present together.